cairoHy/RC-experiments/README.md

 All the trained results and corresponding config params are saved in sub directories of weight_path(by default the `weight` folder) named `args.json` and `result.json`.

-The best results of implemented models are listed below:
+The best results(with little hyper-parameter tune) of implemented models are listed below:

 |            | CBT-NE | CBT-CN |
 | ---------- | ------ | ------ |